A passion for learning

 Come junior year, you can choose to study your major in Swarthmore’s unique graduate-style honors program, intense and in depth, where you take final exams before a panel of distinguished scholars from other colleges.
 All of this will teach you more than you can imagine about the world around you, the process of learning, and—most of all—yourself.

 Top sciences and engineering

-The programs in astronomy, astrophysics, biology, chemistry, computer science, mathematics, and physics are in a league with those in big technical universities.
+The programs in Astronomy, Astrophysics, Biology, Chemistry, Computer Science, Mathematics, and Physics are in a league with those at big technical universities.
 The difference at Swarthmore is that you can also pursue your liberal arts interests.

 If you haven’t already, chances are that while you’re at Swarthmore, you’ll begin a lifelong habit of involving yourself in the larger world.
-Community-building has been rooted in Swarthmore’s principles for 150 years, starting with its founding.
+Community building has been rooted in Swarthmore’s principles for more than 150 years, starting with its founding.
 Swarthmore’s forward-looking Quaker founders built the College on the premise that all persons have an inner light that must be respected and that each of us can make the world a better place.

-Today there are several kinds of grants available to help students carry out such programs while they are at Swarthmore.
+Today, there are several kinds of grants available to help students carry out such programs while they’re at Swarthmore.
 These grants cover costs for doing the social action program—rehabilitating low-cost housing, for instance, or helping nursing homes manage elderly patients.

 Suburban campus, cosmopolitan life